 - 1. That a Site Plan Agreement between the Trustees of the Independent Old Order Mennonite Church and the Township of Southgate for the development of the lands described as Con 8, Pt lot 37, Part 1 of Ref Plan 16R8745 Geographic Township of Proton, Township of Southgate, Alternately described as 311796 Grey Road 8, is authorized.
 Such agreement being attached hereto as Schedule "A" and which forms a part of this by-law; - 2.
 That the Mayor and Clerk are authorized to sign the Site Plan Agreement on behalf of the Council of the Corporation of the Township of Southgate in substantially the form as that set out in Schedule A; - 3.
 That the Clerk is authorized and directed to cause notice of the Site Plan Agreement to be registered on the title to the said lands forthwith after it has been signed by all parties; and - 4.
 That this By-law shall come into full force and effect upon the final passing hereof.

-Mayor - John Woodbury Clerk- Lindsey Green Read a third time and finally passed this 2 nd d day of September 2020.
-Read a first and second time this 2 nd day of September 2020.
+Read a first and second time this 2nd day of September 2020.

+Read a third time and finally passed this 2nd day of September 2020.